One of my favorite ways to learn about famous artists is to do a project in the style of that artist.

 This style of work is so much fun to do.
 We used tissue paper for our cut-outs to create these Matisse Inspired Suncatchers.

 Once we had a pile of cut-outs, the girls started getting creative.
-They arranged and rearranged until they knew what they wanted to create.
+We used the tissue pieces to create our pictures before sticking them to the Contact Paper.
+My girls arranged and rearranged until they knew what they wanted to create.

 If you do want to preserve your suncatchers, you can stick another piece of Contact Paper directly over the first piece, sticky side to sticky side.